Cheapest Full-Coverage Car Insurance in New York (2026)

 Comprehensive coverage

-This protects your car against damage from anything other than a collision, such as fire, hail, a broken windshield, or hitting wildlife.
-Comprehensive insurance also covers your car if it’s stolen.
+This helps pay to repair your car after damage from anything other than a collision, such as fire, hail, a broken windshield, or hitting wildlife.
+Comprehensive insurance also covers your car if someone steals it.

 • $25,000 per person ($50,000 per accident) in bodily injury liability: Covers the other driver’s injuries and those of their passengers.